grafana/mimir/cmd/mimirtool/README.md

 ##### Chunk Migrate

-The migrate command helps with migrating chunks across cortex clusters.
+The migrate command helps with migrating chunks across mimir clusters.
 It also takes care of setting right index in the new cluster as per the specified schema config.

-As of now it only supports `Bigtable` or `GCS` as a source to read chunks from for migration while for writing it supports all the storages that Cortex supports.
+As of now it only supports `Bigtable` or `GCS` as a source to read chunks from for migration while for writing it supports all the storages that Mimir supports.
 More details about it [here](./pkg/chunk/migrate/README.md)

 ##### Chunk Validate/Clean-Index